Great Lakes Fishery and Ecosystem Restoration (GLFER) Program, Section 506 on the Water Resources Development Act of 2000, as amended

 The project is currently in the monitoring phase.
 Fishes surveys are scheduled for spring/summer 2013.

 This project is in construction phase.
-Contract was awarded to Conservation Land Stewardship, Inc in September 2009, and completed in October 2011.
-The local sponsor, Chicago Park District, completed the first of three years of establishment activities in fall 2012.
-Project will be closed out after completion of the establishment activities in October 2014.
+Contract was awarded to Conservation Land Stewardship, Inc. in September 2009, and completed in October 2011.
+The local sponsor, Chicago Park District, completed three years of establishment activities in fall 2013.
+The project will be closed out in fall 2014.